AyushKanyal-me/Fraud-Investigation-AI-Agent/README.md

 ## 4. Bank Fraud Policy & Governance (Rules R1–R10)

-The agent operates strictly within the bank's policy rules:
+The agent operates strictly within the bank's policy rules, defined centrally in [`agent/policy.py`](file:///agent/policy.py) as the single source of truth for all evaluators, prompt generators, and API endpoints:

 | Rule | Title | Condition | Permitted Actions |
 | :--- | :--- | :--- | :--- |